Biased? Add real quotes to replace AI-generated perspectives. Read more.

 abstains and says:

-I don't know now – so I abstain.
+I don't know at the moment.
 But, soon after we reach AGI, we could have massive unemployment.
 If this happens, a basic income seems the only alternative.

 Info